 See hundreds of animals from all over the world at Out of Africa Wildlife Park, open 7 days a week!
 The park offers fun, exciting and educational attractions for the whole family to enjoy such as Wildlife Preserve,Tiger Splash, African Bush Safari, Giant Snake Show, Wonders of the Wildlife Show and Predator Feed.
 These adventures give you the opportunity to get up close to wild life in a natural habitat.
 With all the great attractions offered we highly suggest allowing at least four hours to experience all the Park's adventures.
 Where else would you be able to kiss a giraffe, feed a Tiger, or watch people and tigers play together in a giant swimming pool?

-- Delicious Cowboy Cookouts for breakfast or dinner, with kids activities and entertainment
+- Delicious Cowboy Cookouts with live entertainment

 - Stay on the ranch in our Little Gem Guest House, sleeps 2 – 10 people